larsoyd/ArchLinuxTutorials/arch_gnome_tutorial.md

 ### wireless-regdb
 If you use wireless then an **essential package** is also `wireless-regdb`.
 It installs regulatory.db, a machine-readable table of Wi-Fi rules per country  that allows you to connect properly.
 If regulatory.db is missing or cannot be read, Linux falls back to the “world” regdomain 00.
 That profile is **intentionally conservative,** which means fewer channels and more restrictions.
 For example, world 00 marks many 5 GHz channels as passive-scan only and limits parts of 2.4 GHz (12–13 passive, 14 effectively off).

-### audiocd-kio
-This adds the audiocd:/ KIO worker so Dolphin and other gnome apps can read and rip audio CDs.
-Not needed on non-GNOME systems, but gnome has their own thing with this for some reason.
-If you are on a laptop with a CD player then you are going to want this.

 ### libdvdread, libdvdnav, and libdvdcss
-This is the same as above but for DVD playback.
+This is for DVD playback.
 This is needed on any DE.

 ### libbluray and libaacs
 Same for Blu-Rays.
 After you have installed the system and configured an AUR helper you may also wish to install **libbdplus** from the AUR if you want for BD+ playback.
 From there you will have to set it up with KEYS which is shown on the Arch Wiki about Blu-Ray.